Retirement

 One last point, worth mentioning is the fact that as you go up the income levels you may expect that this would include spending more on your kids.

-However, we found no research to support that.
 So we’ve assumed kids cost the same whoever you are.
 In some cases this is likely to be correct, in others it may not be.
 (More of an adequate solution than perfection).

-How much should I pay in rent?
+How much rent should I pay?

 We are assuming people are renting or that you spend the same amount on rent as you would on the mortgage and expenses for your own house.